Qiskit-Extensions/mthree/docs/probs.rst

 Converting to probabilites
 ##########################

-M3 natively works with qusi-probability distributions; distributions that contain negative values but none the less sum to one.
-This is useful for mitigaing expectation values, but there could be situations where a true probability distribution is useful / needed.
-To tbis end, it is possible to find the closest probability distribution to a quasi-probability distribution in terms of :math:`L2`-norm using:
+M3 natively works with quasi-probability distributions; distributions that contain negative values but nonetheless sum to one.
+This is useful for mitigating expectation values, but there could be situations where a true probability distribution is useful / needed.
+To this end, it is possible to find the closest probability distribution to a quasi-probability distribution in terms of :math:`L2`-norm using:
 :meth:`mthree.classes.QuasiDistribution.nearest_probability_distribution`.
 This conversion is